KetsuiSinha/Virtual-Try-On-System/README.md

 # Virtual-Try-On-System
-A website that can provide virtual try on system in real time.
+A website that can provide virtual try on system in real time using python technologies